The following research labs and faculty are affiliated with the GLOBES program:

 The Goodson laboratory uses multifaceted approaches including biochemistry, molecular biology, and computational biology to address cell biological questions.

-Chris Hamlin, Professor of History
+Chris Hamlin, PhD, History

 Specializations include Modern Europe, Environmental history, History of science, Medicine and Technology